jxiao1/documents/docs/python_flask/flask_routing.rst

 A Blueprint object works similarly to a Flask application object, but it is not actually an application.
 It is a set of operations which can be registered on an application, even multiple times.
+We can group views and resources in many subclass blueprint and flexibly register them to application later.

 Basic example
 -------------